K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ※	Since the sample is Ruby 1.9.3 (not 64 bit), CUBRID-Windows-x86 (32 bit) version is installed.

 2)	Gem Installation
--	Install the Gem defined in the Gemfile..
+-	Install the Gem defined in the Gemfile.
 ```
 bundle install
 ```